What Is The Customer Journey?

-- You’ve deduced or hired a conversion rate optimization specialist to identify the issues with your shopping cart abandons.
-They’ve identfied that your checkout process is too complicated.
+- You’ve deduced or hired a conversion rate optimization consultant to identify the issues with your shopping cart abandons.
+They’ve identified that your checkout process is too complicated.
 It has too many steps and asks for extraneous information.
 So, you modify your checkout process to be as streamlined as possible.
-ALSO, your site’s checkout process was hard to get to, now your site has a nice big button that is always visible when someone has added something to their cart.
+Also, your site’s checkout process was hard to get to, now your site has a nice big button that is always visible when someone has added something to their cart.

 LET’S WRAP UP THE CUSTOMER JOURNEY